bangtianliu/MatRox_RU/README.md

 ```
 The results could be found in rhs1.csv, rhs1k.csv, rhs2k.csv and rhs4k.csv for W with 1, 1K, 2K and 4K columns.
 The first column is compression time, second column is code generation time, third column is structure analysis time, last column is the evaluation time.

+The results for GOFMM and STRUMPACK can be tested using GOnrhssh and STnrhssh

 #### Show the result for optimization breakdown (Figure 5)
 ```bash